In the section we describe the details of the simple text formatter.

 inner(Style)

-S := this(Style)
+s := this(Style)

-The following example describes the classes DefaultHeading
+The following example describes the classes DefaultHeading and DefaultBodyText:

 class DefaultHeading: Style